 Read also

 The tradition of celebrating Halloween was actually adopted from the ancient Celtic harvest festival, which is a pagan culture and custom.
-The Celtic harvest festival was then standardized on the orders of Pope Boniface IV to continue to be celebrated every year.

 The ancient Celtic people believed that on the night of October 31, many spirits of the dead returned to their homes.
 Apart from that, it is also believed that many evil spirits roam the earth on the night of the 31st.
 So, to scare away evil spirits, especially evil spirits, light a big bonfire, then wear scary masks and costumes.